 - 1. After you have written your first revision, give it to an adult to read.
-Have him draw and color a picture of the pet you described in your composition (provide him with crayons or colored pencils).
-He DOES NOT have to be a talented artist! - 2.
-Tell him he must draw the picture using only the descriptions he finds in your paper.
-He is not to add any detail to the drawing based on his imagination.
-He should not guess as to its color or size or type of fur or whether it has a collar.
+Have her draw and color a picture of the pet you described in your composition (provide her with crayons or colored pencils).
+She DOES NOT have to be a talented artist! - 2.
+Tell her she must draw the picture using only the descriptions she finds in your paper.
+She is not to add any detail to the drawing based on her imagination.
+She should not guess as to its color or size or type of fur or whether it has a collar.
 (It may be helpful for your "artist" to read these instructions.) - 3.
-What is the purpose of this activity?
-If your "artist" returns a drawing of a dog with no body, ears, or fur color, you can go back to your paragraph and add detail about his color, size, or ear length. - 4.
+You're probably wondering, "What's the purpose of this activity?"
+Well, if your "artist" returns a drawing of a dog with no body, ears, or fur color, you know you left out some important description.
+Now you can go back to your paragraph and add detail about his color, size, or ear length. - 4.
 Remember that this activity helps you to see how well you described your pet's physical features.
 You do not have to describe everything!
-However, if the picture comes back showing only one or two simple features, and does reveal anything unique about your pet, you will know to either add more features OR add descriptive adjectives. - 5.
+However, if the picture comes back showing only one or two simple features and doesn't reveal anything unique about your pet, you will know to either add more detail OR add descriptive adjectives. - 5.
 Finally, if the picture reveals the pet's behavior without clarifying details about its appearance, you will again need to add more physical description.

-Lesson 2: Observing a Pet Worksheet
+Lesson 2: Observing a Pet Brainstorming Worksheet

-As with an object, when you wish to describe a pet, would you begin by picking up your pencil and writing down what you can remember about it?
-No, you should carefully watch your pet and ask yourself many questions!
+As with an object, when you want to describe a pet, do you begin by picking up your pencil and writing down what you can remember about it?
+Of course not.
+Instead, carefully watch your pet and ask yourself many questions.
 An observer of animals does not quickly glance around the yard or casually walk by an aquarium to find answers.
-He or she studies the animal for small but important details.
-Use these questions as a guide to help you carefully describe your pet.
+He studies the animal in search of small but important details.

+Use the following questions as a guide to help you carefully describe your pet.
+Brainstorm carefully, as it will help you fill in your mind-map later.

-Appearance (use the "Visual Words" and "Color Words" lists at the back of this notebook for ideas)
+Appearance Use the "Visual Words" and "Color Words" lists for ideas (see Word Lists p.
+8 and p.
+22).

-- 1. What color(s) is it?
+What color(s) is it?

-- 2. How is it shaped or formed?
+How is it shaped or formed?

-- 3. What are its unique features?
-Consider tail, ears, nose, spots, stripes, whiskers.
+What are its unique features?
+Consider tail, ears, nose, spots, stripes, whiskers, etc.

-- 4. What do its fur, hair, skin, scales, or feathers look like?
+What does its fur, hair, skin, scales, or feathers look like?

-- 5. Does it have a collar?
+Does it have a collar?
 A chain?
 Bows on its ears?

-- 6. What does its appearance remind you of?
+What does its appearance remind you of?

-- 7. Other

-- 8. Other

-Texture (use the "Texture Words" list)
+Texture Use the "Texture Words" list (see Word Lists p.
+21).

-- 1. What does it feel like?
-Is it smooth or rough, soft or hard, furry or scaly, or ...?
+What does it feel like?
+Is it smooth or rough, soft or hard, furry or scaly, etc.?

-- 2. What does its texture remind you of?
+What does its texture remind you of?

-- 3. Other

-Sound (use the "Sound Words" list)
+Sound Use the "Sound Words" lists (see Word Lists pp. 18-19).

-- 1. Does it make a noise or a sound?
+Does it make a noise or a sound?

-- 2. What is the volume of this noise?
+What is the volume of this noise?

-- 3. What do its sounds remind you of?
+What do its sounds remind you of?

-- 4. Other

-Behavior (use the "Characteristics/Expressions/Behavior" word list)
+Behavior Use the "Characteristics/Expressions/Behavior" word list (see Word Lists pp. 3-7).

-- 1. How does it move?
-For instance, does it slither, crawl, climb, flap, dash, zip ...?
+How does it move?
+For instance, does it slither, crawl, climb, flap, dash, zip . . .?

-- 2. Does it have any unique behaviors?
+Does it have any unique behaviors?

-- 3. Other